Tone Checker

 When should I use the Tone Checker?

-Use it when you want a quick browser-side AI helper for this task: Review an email before sending it.
-Make support copy sound clearer and calmer.
+Use it when you want a quick browser-side AI helper for this task: Review a short email before sending it to a customer, teacher, or teammate.
+Make a support reply sound calmer before it leaves the help desk.
 It is best for drafts, checks, and learning, not final expert decisions.

 What do the main Tone Checker inputs mean?